Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_igat/same51_barcode_scanner/readme.md

 # Barcode Scanner Application using SAM E51 Integrated Graphics & Touch (IGAT) Curiosity Evaluation Kit

-<h2 align="center"> <a href="https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/barcode_scanner_sam_e51_igat.zip" > Download </a> </h2>
+<h2 align="center"> <a href="https://github.com/Microchip-MPLAB-Harmony/reference_apps/releases/latest/download/same51_barcode_scanner.zip" > Download </a> </h2>

 -----

 ## Description:

 > This application detects the EAN-13 barcode and decodes it with the help of the ArduCAM Mega camera module.
-The ArduCAM Mega captures an image with resolution 1920x1080 and stores the image in an internal memory.
+The ArduCAM Mega captures an image with a resolution of 1920x1080 and stores the image in an internal memory.
 The decoded barcode is then displayed on the serial console and graphical display.

 ## Modules/Technology Used: